How To Invest In Real Estate With No Money

 Shaking off the doubts

 If this is you, you don’t need to learn more about “no money” strategies.
 You need to address the doubts that make you uncomfortable with risking any money at all, because there’s no investing without putting some kind of skin in the game.
-Yes, you can invest time or energy instead of cash; but if your real issue is fear, then risking your time and energy won’t sound attractive either.
+Yes, you can invest time or energy instead of cash, but if your real issue is fear, then risking your time and energy won’t sound attractive either.

 Steps you could take

 There are small steps you can take daily to increase your preparedness.
-I mentioned a tried and true method in the last section — taking a job that builds exposure.
+I mentioned a tried-and-true method in the last section — taking a job that builds exposure.
 However, people who get stuck in this scenario are typically already locked into careers.

 So here are some other steps you can take each day to increase your comfort with the idea of pulling the trigger on a deal: